ChanceQZ/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chance (Zhen Qian) is a master student of GIS at the OpenGMS (Open Geographic Modeling and Simulation) lab in Nanjing Normal University.
-His research interests include spatial data mining, deep learning, GeoAI and geographic modeling.
+Chance (Zhen Qian, 钱振) is currently a second-year Master student in GIS at Nanjing Normal University (NNU).
+He is part of the Open Geographic Modeling and Simulation (OpenGMS) Lab advised by Prof. Min Chen.
+Chance received his B.Eng degree with first class honors from Nantong University (NTU), China in 2020.
+He is looking for a position as a Ph.D. candidate.

+Chance has had a variety of research experiences during his undergraduate and graduate studies, including social sensing of multi-source data, recognition of satellite imagery, and high performance computing of spatial data.
+His CV is available {{< staticref "uploads/QianZhen_CV_v1.pdf" "newtab" >}}here{{< /staticref >}}.